valterc/ki2/README.md

 Tested in the same route in different days.
 Similar profile in Karoo with the original shifting data elements and then the equivalent ones from Ki2.

 Battery gain/loss is marginal and negligible for this particular test given the differences in temperature, ride duration, radar alerts and the number of shifts.
-It is encouraging that the battery consumption did not _noticeable_ increase, that was what I looking for 🙂
+It is encouraging that the battery consumption did not _noticeably_ increase.

 ## How can I help?